In this section

 Bladder Pressure: reflects the intra-abdominal pressure and is measured via the indwelling urinary catheter.
 It is expressed in mmHg.

-Intra-abdominal hypertension (IAH): is defined as a sustained or repeated pathological elevation of IAP greater than 12mmHg.
+Intra-abdominal hypertension (IAH): is defined as a sustained or repeated pathological elevation of IAP greater than 10mmHg.

 Abdominal compartment syndrome (ACS): is defined as sustained IAP greater than 10 mmHg, with or without abdominal perfusion pressure less than 60mmHg13 and the onset of new or worsening organ failure directly attributed to elevated IAP.
 The syndrome is associated with 90%-100% mortality if not recognised and treated in a timely manner.
 11

 Abdominal perfusion pressure (APP): APP = Mean Arterial Pressure (MAP) – IAP.
 In adults keeping this > 50-60mmHg significantly improves morbidity & mortality.
 The appropriate APP for children is unknown, but will be less than the adult level due to a lower MAP.

 Infection of the bladder is a complication of this procedure.
 Symptoms vary depending on the age of the child but include: